callstack/react-native-testing-library/docs/api.md

 # API / Usage

-This page gathers all available APIs and usage examples.
+This page gathers public API of `react-native-testing-library` along with usage examples.

 ## `render`